While pet parenting has many rewards, it can also be stressful—especially when your furry friend gets their paws on something they're not supposed to.

 Here’s what you can do to prevent your furry friend from eating more tampons.

 Make it a habit to close your bathroom door, which is where your pet likely got access to the tampon originally.

 Along with this, you should make sure that tampons are secured away or high up enough that they’re not reachable for your pet should they get into the bathroom.
-You can also put them behind a closed medicine cabinet so they inaccessible to your pets.
+You can also put them behind a closed medicine cabinet so they are inaccessible to your pets.

-Proper disposal of menstrual hygiene products is critical.
+Proper disposal of female hygiene products is critical.
 Your next step is to buy a trash can that is pet-proof and doesn’t have an uncovered top so your pet cannot stick their nose into the garbage can.
 You can consider a covered trash can or one that you have to press down with your foot to successfully open.

 Lastly, you can opt to put used tampons in a plastic, zipped bag when you put them in the trash can.
 This will ensure that even if your dog does accidentally get into the trash, they will have a lower chance of getting into a zipped plastic bag, too.

 If your dog ate a tampon and you don't know what to do next, reach out to the team at Pawp.
-Our experienced vets will be able to advise you on the best next steps for your dog.
+Our experienced team will be able to advise you on the best next steps for your dog.